hariinfo/thirdeye/analysis.md

 # 1 Analytical Questions
+Each analytical question has two sections.
+A SQL query is used to run against the cassandra DB and a JSON query for Elasticsearch

 ## 1.1 Simple
 ### What is the min/max/average delays for an airline on a given day/month/year?
 ```sql